-2. Alcohol: Excessive intake of alcohol not only interferes with the functioning of the pancreas, but also decreases the absorption of calcium and Vitamin D which affects the bone health.
+Excessive intake of alcohol not only interferes with the functioning of the pancreas but also decreases the absorption of calcium and Vitamin D which affects the bone health.
 Alcohol affects the bone-forming cells “osteoblasts”, increasing the risk of osteoporosis in later life.
-Research suggests that alcohol decreases oestrogen levels in females, which slow the bone remodelling process.
+Research suggests that alcohol decreases estrogen levels in females, which slow the bone remodeling process.
 Giving up on drinking will help in rapid bone recovery.
 Limiting your intake may also be useful.

-3. Caffeine: Beverages like coffee, energy drinks, soft drinks contain caffeine.
+Beverages like coffee, energy drinks, soft drinks contain caffeine.
 Caffeine leads to resorption of calcium from the bone.
 Tea contains some amount of caffeine, but the flavonoids in tea help in increasing the bone mineral density.
-Limiting your caffeine containing beverages may be of help.
+Limiting your caffeine-containing beverages may be of help.
 Adding milk to your coffee will also help in reducing bone–sapping effects.

-5. Hydrogenated fats: The process of hydrogenation of vegetable oils leads to destruction of the Vitamin K thus altering bone health.
+The process of hydrogenation of vegetable oils leads to the destruction of the Vitamin K thus altering bone health.
 Vitamin K is known to facilitate calcium absorption.
-Vitamin K, being a fat soluble vitamin, is present in good amount in canola and olive oil.
+Vitamin K, being a fat-soluble vitamin, is present in good amount in canola and olive oil.
 Green leafy vegetables are also good sources of Vitamin K. Learn More about Indian diet plan for Heart Health.

 These are the foods that may affect your bone health.